-Your Pole Pal has used friction fit removable stripper poles for some pretty crazy moves with no problems.
+Your Pole Pal has used friction fit dance poles for some pretty crazy moves with no problems.
 But then again, she's very strict about dance pole safety because she's also had first hand experience with poles coming down...ouch!

 Experience leads to confidence if we learn from our mistakes, but of course safety should be a top priority no matter how much experience or confidence you have.